Installing Trailer Balls and Switch Balls

 There are many different types of switch balls.
 Usually, these have locking pins or grooves inserted into the shank that allow you to unlock the ball from the rest of the unit [source: TrailerHitches.com].
 After unlocking the ball, you can swap it out with a different-sized one in order to fit your towing needs.
 Many switch balls come with multiple ball units included, so you don't have to worry about finding a new ball that fits.
 Remember, it's very important to install the ball properly, and to have one that's the right size.
 That little metal ball bears the weight of your 10,000 pound boat, so it's not something to mess around with!

-For more information about trailer and switch balls, take a peek at the links on the next page.
+For more information about trailer and switch balls, take a peek at the links below.